This May Be Your Most Important Decision for Every Investment

 Keep in mind that in the stock market, no company remains on top forever.
 The entire economy is marked by cyclical phases, changes in competition, and innovation.

-At this point in the story, my special guest for Tuesday’s event pulled a specific example out…
+At this point in the story, my special guest for tonight’s event pulled a specific example out…

 Take a stock like Nokia.